 citehelpR package for R. (Github Repo).

 This package checks and converts references in academic documents.
-It flags missing in-text citations or references in a document and can convert stand-alone reference lists between APA and Chicago styles.
+It uses configurable fuzzy-matching to flag potentially missing in-text citations and reference list entries, allowing users to adjust the matching sensitivity to account for minor inconsistencies and human error (e.g., formatting, typos).
+This package can also convert standalone bibliographies between APA and Chicago citation styles.

 dopplR package for R. (GitHub Repo).